acmesh-official/acme.sh/dnsapi/README.md

 ## 66. Use UltraDNS API

-Set your UltraDNS User name, and password
+Set your UltraDNS User name, and password; these would be the same you would use here:

+https://portal.ultradns.com/ - or if you create an API only user, that username and password would be better utilized.

 ```
 export ULTRA_USR="abcd"
 export ULTRA_PWD="efgh"